vishnu-git1524/RA2311032020002/readme.md

 ## Overview

-This project contains a simple backend setup with a modular structure.
+Project contains a simple backend setup with a modular structure.
 The focus is on clean organization, basic service logic, and consistent logging across components.

 ## Setup